-Do you need some travel information about Mexico in order to plan your next trip?
+Do you need some travel information about Mexico to plan your next trip?
 That’s great!
-It’s always a good idea to be prepared and know as much as you can about the places you will be visiting on your next vacation.
+It’s always a good idea to be prepared and to know as much as you can about the places you will be visiting on your next vacation.

 You may already have a vague idea about it based on what you have seen or heard from friends or the media.
 Maybe it’s the first time you will be visiting and you want to be sure you’re making the right decision.
 No problem.
 We’re here to help.
 I’ll try to be as brief and concise as possible while providing you with some essential information you need to know.
 Let’s get started.

 First of all, I would like to clarify that Mexico is a part of North America, not South America like many foreigners believe.
 Having said that, it borders the United States to the north and Guatemala and Belize in Central America to the south.